sjp38/hackermail/USAGE.md

 the patches to local source tree.
 The command assumes current working directory is the local source tree.
 If not, the user can set the path to the tree via `--repo` option.
-If the system has `b4` installed, it uses `b4` to retrieve the patches, add `Link:` line, and do some basic checks before applying.
+If the system has `b4` installed, it uses `b4` to retrieve the patches and do some basic checks before applying.

 For example, below applies the patche series that `hkml patch check` example was used for.